-Exclude – In terms of fund management, we exclude investments in companies that are involved in specific sectors and activities.
-We want to avoid investing in companies that have considerable sustainability challenges or that can be perceived as unethical.
+Exclusion – In terms of fund management, we exclude investments in companies that operate in specific sectors or business areas assessed to face major sustainability challenges.

 Read more about how we exclude